 in honor of Veterans Day and in memory of the 100th Anniversary of the WWI Armistice

-- The chorus text for this powerful piece is by Wilfred Owen, a soldier and poet who died in battle one week before WWI ended.
+The chorus text for this powerful piece comes from Wilfred Owen, a soldier and poet who died in battle one week before WWI ended.
 Britten used nine of Owen’s poems from the trenches to depict the tragedy of war.

 Courtenay Budd, soprano